devika-nambisan/ai-blog-generator-interview-DevikaNambisan./README.md

 - OpenAI calls in `ai_generator.py` are mocked by default (`USE_MOCK=True`) to avoid API quota issues and facilitate offline development.
 - To enable real OpenAI API calls, set `USE_MOCK=False` and provide your own API key in `.env`.

-example local host call on broswer: http://127.0.0.1:5000/generate?keyword=wireless%20earbuds
+what an example local host call on broswer looks like: http://127.0.0.1:5000/generate?keyword=wireless%20earbuds